-Electric Vehicles: The Race to Mass Adoption
+Electrified Vehicles: The Race to Mass Adoption

-Infrastructure and Power Grid
+2. Infrastructure and Power Grid: Charged Cooperation

-Different structural setups will be required to accommodate differing city layouts.
-While a densely populated place like New York City with high-rise residential buildings may need charging stations in garages and gas stations, a place like Tampa, Florida, where single-family home units are more common may require individual charging options in each house.
-There is no single solution that will work for every city or country – and there currently exists no streamlined answer to who owns and controls the charging station ecosystem.
+Different structural setups continue to be required to accommodate differing city layouts.
+While a densely populated place like New York City with high-rise residential buildings may need charging stations in garages and gas stations, a place like Tampa, Florida, where single-family home units are more common, may require individual charging options at each house.
+There is no single solution that works for every city or country – and there currently exists no streamlined answer to who owns and controls the charging station ecosystem.
 Consider the rollout of the first Tesla vehicles.
 Two charging options existed: charge the electric vehicle at home or risk the battery running out.
 This changed rapidly as Tesla introduced a global charging network to keep people on the road.

 Naturally, as electric vehicle ownership increases, energy companies need to determine how the power grid can support enough stations.
 Progress has been made in this area — today it’s common to see charging stations at office buildings and shopping malls — but many more will be needed to support mass electric vehicle adoption.